LuckyJimJD/ProfessionalResponsibility/_questions/LawFirmsQuestions.md

 c.
 Associate is subject to discipline for incompetent representation.

 d.
-Both the firm and Associate are subject to civil liability for Client’s loss.
+The partners and Associate are subject to civil liability for Client’s loss.

 ### Question 4